meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-04-communication-with-the-server/use-fetch.md

 The response has some basic functions on it for the most common data types.
 The most important ones are `.json()` and `.text()`.

 This callback function is usually only one line: returning the content from the response.
-What we return from this function will be used in the _next_ `.then()` function.
+What we return from this function will be used in the _next_ `then()` function.

-Then next `.then()` function returns the content from the response.
-We can use that content inside of the callback function that's passed into the _next_ `.then()` function.
+Then next `then()` function returns the content from the response.
+We can use that content inside of the callback function that's passed into the _next_ `then()` function.

 Finally, we can use the data inside of `json` to do DOM manipulation.